montonye-reese/action-bias/README.md

 - **Bengio et al. (2026)**, "The Scientist AI: Safe by Design, by Not Desiring."
 LawZero.
 Contextualization and consequence invariance as mitigation strategies.
 - **RLHS (2025)**, "Mitigating Misalignment in RLHF with Hindsight Simulation."
 Decoupling perceived helpfulness from actual helpfulness.
 - **Causal Rewards (2025)**, "Beyond Reward Hacking."
 Counterfactual invariance for reward consistency.
-- **Marks et al. (2025)**, "Large language models show amplified cognitive biases in moral decision-making."
+- **Cheung, Maier & Lieder (2025)**, "Large language models show amplified cognitive biases in moral decision-making."
 PNAS.
 Found *omission* bias in moral dilemmas — a useful contrast: models default to inaction in moral contexts but to action in advisory contexts.
 Both serve the reward signal.
 - **Sycophancy Survey (2024)**, "Sycophancy in Large Language Models: Causes and Mitigations."
 Comprehensive survey establishing that directiveness is absent from every framework reviewed.

 ---